-Dunn spent four years at Stanford, and during that time, he led one of the nation's top distance programs as head coach for both the men's and women's cross country teams.
-Under Dunn's guidance, the men's cross country team claimed a No. 1 national ranking for much of the 2009 and 2010 seasons, taking home Pac-12 Team Championships in each.
-In 2010, the women's team also won the team title, giving the Cardinal a sweep for the first time since 2005.
+During the four years he spent at Stanford, Dunn led one of the nation's top distance programs as head coach for both the men's and women's cross country teams.
+Under Dunn, the men's cross country team claimed a No. 1 national ranking for much of the 2009 and 2010 seasons, taking home the Pac-12 team championships in each of those seasons.
+In 2010, his women's team also won the team title, giving the Cardinal a sweep for the first time since 2005.
 While at Stanford, he coached six sub-four minute milers and coached NCAA scorers at every event from 1500M though 10,000M.

-While at Virginia, Dunn coached four men's and four women's teams to the NCAA Championships and let the men's squads to Atlantic Coast Conference titles in 2005 and 2007.
+While at Virginia, Dunn coached four men's and four women's teams to the NCAA Cross Country Championships and led the men's squads to Atlantic Coast Conference titles in 2005 and 2007.
 Both the men's and women's teams qualified for the national meet in 2005, marking the first time in school history both advanced in the same season.
 Dunn was named the ACC Men's Cross Country Coach of the Year in 2005 and 2007.

 Academics also reflected success while Dunn was at Virginia as both the men's and women's cross country programs were named All-Academic teams for five years in a row.
-On 22 occasions, Dunn's student-athletes have earned All-Academic status in both cross country and track and field.
+On 22 occasions, Dunn's student-athletes earned All-Academic status in both cross country and track and field.

 At Arizona State, Dunn served as a graduate assistant and helped transform the cross country program, which went from having never qualified for the NCAA Championships to finishing 14th (men's) and 12th (women's) in 1999.